Cyclenerd/meshcore-bot/README.md

 -   `--port` or `-s` (optional): The serial port of the MeshCore device.
 Defaults to `/dev/cu.usbmodem1101`.
 -   `--repeater-public-key-prefix` or `-r` (optional): The public key prefix of a repeater node to fetch telemetry from.
 If provided, the telemetry feature is enabled.
 -   `--repeater-password` or `-p` (optional): The password for the repeater.
-Defaults to an empty string.
+By default, this is an empty string.
--   `--telemetry-interval` or `-t` (optional): The interval in minutes to fetch telemetry data.
-Defaults to 15.
+-   `--telemetry-interval` or `-t` (optional): The interval in minutes at which telemetry data is retrieved from the repeater.
+The default value is `15`.
--   `--csv` or `-c` (optional): The CSV file to log telemetry to.
-If provided, the telemetry data will be logged to this file.
+-   `--csv` or `-c` (optional): The CSV file in which the repeater's telemetry data is to be logged.
+If this file is specified, the telemetry data will be logged in this file.

 ### Examples